mkchoi212/Maroon/README.md

 ```
 sudo gem install cocoapods
 ```
+*Please note when updating pods, `AFNetworking` may throw errors regarding dependencies/modules.
+Replace all import statements with warnings with `#import <AFNetworking/AFNetworking.h>` for now.

 # Requirements
 - iOS 8.0 or higher
 - ARC

 # Making changes
-If you want to work on something, PLEASE MAKE A NEW BRANCH or FORK THIS REPO and make a pull request, which I will first review and then approve.
+If you want to work on something, **PLEASE MAKE A NEW BRANCH or FORK THIS REPO** and make a pull request, which I will first review and then approve.

 ##Known Bugs
 Please refer to the issues tab on the right.